andeledea/Youtube-viewer-Bash-script/README.md

 * press q to quit out of video or the search options
 * Enter 'n' to switch through pages

+## Playing options
+With this script you can do:
+* Search by title and choose the video (also possible with fzf) and the quality
+* Paste a video link and the video will play.
+You can drag the thumbnail directly from the youtube web page.
+* Paste a playlist link and the whole playlist will be played.
+You can drag the SHOW FULL PLAYLIST button.
+The quality will be the same for all videos.

 #### older verson folder
 As this is my personal used script I'm just keeping the older scripts which are useless as youtube updates there site.